Atcold/NYU-DLSP20/docs/README.md

 /usr/local/lib/ruby/gems/3.0.0/bin/jekyll serve --trace --baseurl '/pytorch-Deep-Learning'
 ```

-For your convenience there's an execturable in this directory containing this exact line.
+For your convenience there's an executable in this directory containing this exact line.
 So, all you need to do to run the web server is typing:

 ```bash
 ./serve.sh